brenns10/brennan.io/_drafts/whats-an-internet.md

 cities that contain all of those neighborhoods, and highways connect the cities.
 Social networks are a bit less organized, but there are still friend groups.
 Some people are social butterflies, and they connect all the groups together.
-The Internet is also like this.
-We typically think about the Internet not as "one big network", but rather as "a network of networks".
+The Internet also has structure.
+We typically don't think about the Internet as "one big network", but rather as "a network of networks".
 I'll explain more about this a little later.

 The social and road network analogies are getting old, but I'd like to make one final observation, and then we'll move on from them for a while.
-When you think about these example networks, you'll notice that they have some rules.
+When you think about these example networks, you'll notice that they all have rules.
 Social networks have social rules.
-For instance, you don't talk while somebody else is talking, that's just rude.
+For instance, you don't talk while somebody else is talking... that's just rude!
 On the road, you have a whole set of motor vehicle laws telling you how to behave.
-There are all sorts of kinds of rules.
-Some tell you when you can use the roads, like stop signs, traffic lights, etc.  Some regulate the extent to which you use them, like speed limits.

 The Internet is the same way.
 There are tons of very detailed rules about how computers talk to each other.
 They're called *protocols*.
 I will also talk more about these later on.

+## Terms

+While computer terms like "graph", "network", and "protocol" can be intimidating to you, the reality (which you may be realizing) is that they're just dressed-up words for concepts we see every day.
+If you have ever had friends, driven a car, made a phone call, or sent a letter, you are equipped with the knowledge and experience to understand the basics of the Internet, since these are all very good analogies for how the different parts of the Internet work.
+Unfortunately, like any technical field, computer scientists have filled up the the computer world with jargon.
+Jargon is important for us to quickly and accurately convey our meaning to other specialists.
+But jargon also intimidates and alienates non-specialists.
+So I'm going to pause to explain some pieces of "jargon" that I'll be using throughout this article.

+*   **Protocols:** These are sets of rules describing how computers should "talk" with each other.
+As I wrote in an
+    [older article about the Lenovo/Superfish vulnerability][superfish]:

+    > In order for the internet to work, computers need to know how to talk to
+    > each other.
+Protocols are like sets of instructions for how computers
+    > behave when they interact with each other.
+For instance, humans know that
+    > when they walk into a restaurant, they wait to be seated, read their
+    > menus, order food, wait, eat, pay, and tip their waiter or waitress.
+This
+    > is a protocol for eating out.

+    There are protocols *everywhere* in the Internet, and they are just like the traffic rules of the road.
+They enable everything to function smoothly safely -- without them, everything would "crash and burn".
+Just like traffic laws, protocols aren't really "things", just rules that were agreed upon and written down by experts (we hope).
+What makes them powerful is that (for the most part) people and computers follow them.

+*   **Routers:** A router is "just" a computer.
+But unlike your computer, a router's purpose in life is to help shove other people's information around the Internet.
+They go through life receiving bits of data, looking at them, and sending them in the correct direction.

+    In the "road map" analogy, a router is like a traffic light or a stop sign.
+    The traffic light organizes the cars going through the intersection, ensuring that nobody crashes, and everyone can go in the direction they need.
+Routers do the same thing, except that the cars are Internet communications, and the roads are connections to other routers.

+    On a road map, the opposites of traffic lights are the destinations.
+You don't go on the road to visit a traffic light, but you might drive to the grocery store, or your friend's house.
+These are the "points of interest" on the roads.
+Similarly, everything that's not a router on the Internet is probably some sort of "computer of interest" - either a PC that's using the Internet to get content, or a "server" that provides content (like a website).

+With these bits of jargon under our belts, we can start our explanation of the Internet, beginning with its structure!
+After that, we'll move on to the "Nitty Gritty", an overview of each part of the Internet and how they all work together.

 ## Structure

-So far, we've seen how the Internet isn't all that different from other networks that we deal with every day.
+As you hopefully recall, we've seen how the Internet isn't all that different from other networks that we deal with every day.
 It's a bunch of "things" connected together in an organized manner.
-Information can flow through the network, and there are rules ("protocols") about how the information goes from place to place.
+Information can flow through the network, and there are rules (protocols) about how the information goes from place to place.

-But that doesn't explain why the Internet is capable of providing us with unlimited pictures of cats, while social networks and roads obviously fail at that task.
-So let's start talking about what makes the Internet different from other networks.
-We'll start with the structure of the Internet, and then talk about the nitty gritty of how the pieces work together.

 Like I mentioned before, we usually think of the Internet as "a network of networks".
 So, there are a bunch of smaller networks hooked together to form the Internet.
-Your home and work networks are probably one of them.
+Your home and work networks are probably among them.
 At home, you probably have a router (wireless or wired) that all of your Internet connected devices use to access the Internet.
 Well, that means you have a "home network".
 At work, your IT people probably have created a work network that